alexfare/GageCalibrationTracker/README.md

 # GageCalibrationTracker
 *GageCalibrationTracker has an updated version!
 Check out [Version 5](https://github.com/alexfare/GageTracker), now called GageTracker.
 This is a complete standalone rewrite.
 It no longer runs through Excel and only requires an Access database.
 GageCalibrationTracker will still receive updates, mostly related to performance fixes, bugs, etc.
 <br>
-[Version 5](https://github.com/alexfare/GageTracker) is currently in the active development, with updates releasing weekly.
+[Version 5](https://github.com/alexfare/GageTracker) is currently in active development, with updates releasing weekly.
 <br>

 Introducing Gage Calibration Tracker, a simple yet sophisticated gage calibration management software solution designed to simplify the task of maintaining tool calibration records.
 This user-friendly software is seamlessly integrated with Microsoft Excel, offering a highly efficient and free-running experience.